mkoehnenlmu/mlops_project_23/reports/README.md

 >
 > Answer:

-Our code coverage stands at 91%, indicating that our unit tests cover a substantial portion of our codebase.
+Our code coverage stands at 76%, indicating that our unit tests cover a substantial portion of our codebase.
+Main misses in the code coverage concern the training of the model which is hard to reflect due to long runtimes and a encapsulation in hyperparamter tuning, while the best covered part is inference which matches the focus of our tests descibred above.
 While a high code coverage percentage is an encouraging sign, it doesn't guarantee that the code is entirely error-free.
 Code coverage primarily measures which parts of the code have been executed during testing, but it doesn't assess the quality of the tests themselves.

 Even with near 100% code coverage, we cannot ensure error free code because it's possible that certain edge cases or complex scenarios may not be adequately tested.
 Additionally, the quality of the tests matters; poorly designed or insufficient tests may not catch all potential issues.